uyennie/uyen-world/src/pages/works/amply.md

 ![image](/assets/amply/amply-pain.png)

-After analysing these pain points, it became evident that developing a **Google Chrome extension**, named Amply, would be a more practical and accessible solution for addressing users' needs in the realm of ethical shopping.
+After analysing these pain points, it became evident that developing a **Google Chrome extension** would be a more practical and accessible solution for addressing users' needs in the realm of ethical shopping.
 The extension format allows for **seamless integration** into users' existing online shopping experiences, providing **immediate access** to ethical ratings and information without the need for downloading and navigating a separate app.

-> How might Amply, a **Google Chrome extension**, seamlessly integrate **ethical ratings** and information into users' online shopping experiences, fostering **informed and conscious purchasing** decisions while maintaining ease of use and accessibility?
+> How might a **Google Chrome extension**, seamlessly integrate **ethical ratings** and information into users' online shopping experiences, fostering **informed and conscious purchasing** decisions while maintaining ease of use and accessibility?

 <hr style="
     margin-top: 50px;